Code Clone Detection via an AlphaFold-Inspired Framework: AlphaCC

 To interpret the enriched feature matrix, we introduce Codeformer, an encoder architecture inspired by AlphaFold’s Evoformer.
 As illustrated in Figure~\ref{encoder}, Codeformer employs a dual-attention mechanism that models dependencies along two aspects:

 \textbf{Inner-Sequence Self-Attention.} This component operates row-wise across the Code MSA matrix, where each row represents a single token sequence.
 It captures intra-procedural logic, including control flow (e.g., \textit{if-else} branches) and data flow (e.g., variable definitions and usages).
 Instead of computing separate attention maps for each sequence, Codeformer aggregates them into a shared attention map applied across all sequences.
-This design leverages the structural homology often present among code fragments (as discussed in Section~\ref{subsec:ano_of_seq}), allowing the model to identify consistent interaction patterns that would be overlooked by isolated self-attention.
+This design leverages the similar functional patterns often present among cloned code fragments, allowing the model to identify consistent interaction patterns that would be overlooked by isolated self-attention.

 \textbf{Inter-Sequence Cross-Attention.} This layer operates column-wise to enable interactions among tokens at aligned positions across different code fragments.
 It facilitates the identification of semantic equivalence across syntactic variations.
 For example, the model can align a \textit{for} loop in one sequence with a semantically equivalent \textit{while} loop in another, by matching their initialization, condition, and update components, even when expressed differently.
 This mechanism is essential for recognizing semantically similar code that has undergone significant refactoring.